RICO-32/RICO-32/README.md

 The Rust Imaginary Console Offline

-The ultimate pico clone in the objectively better language because it's a cool ass idea
+The ultimate pico clone in the objectively better language because it's a cool ass idea with a 128x128 game screen

 # Lua bindings for RICO-32